 What Concord Auto Protect Doesn’t Cover

-Since none of the plans offered by Concord Auto Protect are bumper-to-bumper coverage, a lot of parts are not included in the coverage.
+Since none of the plans offered by Concord Auto Protect include bumper-to-bumper coverage, many parts of your vehicle aren’t covered.
 We recommend thoroughly reading your policy before signing on the dotted line.
 Here are just some of the repairs and parts not covered under the Concord Auto Protect extended warranty plans:

 - Routine maintenance such as oil changes